12 Tips and Tricks You Can Use to Conserve Your Air While Scuba Diving

 Here is the key to managing your nerves: A breathing diver is a thinking diver.

-What I mean is if you can control your breathing, which is a deliberate act while you’re under stress, you can think through and react quickly in the event of a difficulty, failure or emergency during your dive.
+What I mean is this: If you can control your breathing, which is a deliberate act while you’re under stress, you can think through and react quickly in the event of a difficulty, failure or emergency during your dive.
 Oftentimes, troubleshooting and fixing a minor issue will prevent a major problem that will cut your dive short.
-Identifying and reacting to a stuck low pressure inflator valve on your BCD and avoiding an uncontrolled ascent is one very good example.
+Identifying and reacting to a stuck low-pressure inflator valve on your BCD and avoiding an uncontrolled ascent is one very good example.

 This is that moment you need to rely on your training and experience and start calming down or, soon, you’ll be looking at the surface more and more often.
 Longing to be at the surface with your mask off and regulator out of your mouth gulping glorious air!